balqishafiraini/MFA-App/README.md

-# MFA-App — Hardware-backed Passwordless Authentication
+# MFA-App: Hardware-backed Passwordless Authentication

 Demo app for passwordless / MFA authentication using a **hardware-backed asymmetric key** (Secure Enclave), similar to the WebAuthn/FIDO2 flow but implemented specifically for iOS.